Research in Progress Meetings

 Sevil Yasar, MD, PhD, Associate Director

-Please click here for additional informatino on current and previous trainees.
+Please click here for additional information on current and previous trainees.

 The EBA Training Program supports 8 doctoral fellows and 2 postdoctoral fellows each year.

-To find out more about the training program, please contact our program administrator, Brian Buta, at email@example.com or 410-502-3412.
-You can also download our student guide (in PDF format) here:
+To find out more about the training program, please contact our program administrator, Brian Buta, MHS, at email@example.com or 410-502-3412.
+You can also download our trainee manual (in PDF format) here: